 At one time there were fewer of these false entities, whereas now there are many.
 Any wrongful acts that they commit will result in their being slain by those above.
 But they may manage to elude the retribution by taking refuge on a religious image.
 Higher divinities won’t generally intervene in the affairs of the world without good reason.
 The higher a being’s realm, the less likely it is to disrupt the affairs of the secular world, and it will try to avoid any intrusions altogether.
 So they generally wouldn’t do anything radical like destroying the statue that harbors such an entity with a lightning bolt, and so it’s ignored.
 And those entities know to flee when their execution is imminent.
 This means that there is no telling whether the apparition that someone sees is real.

-This might raise for many of you the question of what to do with any religious statues you might have at home.
+This might raise for many of you the question of what to do with any religious statues or images that might be in your homes.
 A number of you may have thought of asking me for help.
 I want to help anyone learning our practice, so you can handle it as follows.
-While holding my book (since it contains my photo) or a photo of me, hold the statue and form the mudra known as greater lotus.* Then, just as if I were really present, you can simply request that I bless or consecrate it for you, and it will be done in a matter of seconds.
+While holding my book (since it contains my photo) or a photo of me, hold the statue or image and form the mudra known as greater lotus.
+Then, just as if I were really present, you can simply request that I bless or consecrate it for you, and it will be done in a matter of seconds.
 But I should add that this only works for our practitioners.
 Trying to do this on behalf of your friends or family won’t work, for I only look after our practitioners.
 Some people claim that you can ward off evil for friends or family by placing my picture in their homes, but I am not going to do so for non-practitioners.
 Your doing that is about the most disrespectful thing you could do to your teacher.

 The teachers of the lesser ways also pass down their teachings and have disciples.
 There are limits to how far one can progress in those disciplines or to what extent they can change one’s character, so the spiritual development of their followers is necessarily limited.
 The further from the main path that a lesser, worldly practice is, the more elaborate its theories will be and the more complicated its methods, since it hasn’t understood the keys to spiritual progress.
 They haven’t grasped that the mind is what matters most in spiritual practice, and instead believe that progress can be made just by enduring hardships.
 So it takes them years of prolonged practice, even hundreds or thousands, to gain even just a little bit of higher energy.
 But the fruits of their practice are not in fact the result of hardships.
 Rather, they stem from the wearing away of attachments over all those strenuous years, similar to how the passions of youth naturally fade with age and the passing of one’s dreams.
 So while followers of lesser paths may find that they can develop higher energy via meditation, concentration, and hardship as they make strides in their practice, what they don’t realize is that it comes from the removal of their attachments.
 And this is something that’s happening only slowly, by wearing them out over the course of many long and grueling years.